Pranjal4697/Detoxify-youtube/README.md

 ## 🌟 Overview

-**YouTube Detoxify** is a browser extension designed to enhance your YouTube experience by filtering out videos that don't align with your interests.
+**YouTube Detoxifier** is a browser extension designed to enhance your YouTube experience by filtering out videos that don't align with your interests.
 It blurs irrelevant video recommendations based on user-defined keywords, helping you stay focused on content that matters.

 ## ✨ Features